Shillingzheng/Gitbook/solutions/subscriptions.md

 Soooooon!

-With Subscriptions, customers make recurring payments for access to a product.
+With subscriptions, customers make recurring payments for access to a product.
 Subscriptions require you to retain more information about your customers than one-time purchases do because you need to automatically charge them in the future.

-### How subscriptions work:
+### How subscriptions work

- _**Subscription objects**_
+**Subscription objects**

- Use the following core API objects to build and manage subscriptions:
+Use the following API objects to build and manage subscriptions:

 * Customers are your buyers.
 The Customer object stores information like names, email addresses, and payment methods (what kind of crypto to pay).
 * Products are what you sell.
 Prices represent how much and how often you charge for a product.
 You can define multiple prices for a product so you can charge different amounts based on currency or interval (daily, monthly, quarterly, yearly, or other customized intervals).
-* Subscriptions represent your Customers’ access to a product and require you to create a customer and payment method.
+* Subscriptions represent your customer access to a product and require you to create a customer and payment method.
 The status of a subscription indicates when to provision access to your service for a customer.
-* MixPay generates Invoices when it’s time to bill a customer for a subscription.
+* MixPay generates invoices when it's time to bill a customer for a subscription.
 Invoices have line items and the total amount owed by a customer.
 * Payment Intents represent the state of all attempts to pay an invoice.

 ![](https://raw.githubusercontent.com/mixpayme/mixpay-docs/master/images/jojxbhk.png)

-#### _Subscription integration_
+#### Subscription integration

 **Landing page**